Scale Your Localization with GitHub Actions

 localize/content-update

-When done, create a PR to merge translations back to main.
+When complete, create a PR to merge your translations into the main branch.

 Best Practices